The Healing of Naaman: From Pride to Faith

 People are called to believe in Jesus in order to be spiritually healed: “if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved” (Romans 10:9).

 As we think about those in our lives who need Christ, may we remember our journey to faith – how God humbled and healed us.
-And may we be patient and longsuffering in our witness – praying that God would deliver them from pride and bring them to a place of humility, belief and spiritual healing that can only be found in Jesus!
+May we be patient and longsuffering in our witness, praying that God would deliver them out of pride and into a place of humility, belief and spiritual healing that can only be found through in Jesus!
 Amen.

 “Humble yourself in the sight of the Lord and He will lift you up.” – James 4:10